-Fluffy, spiced and generously studded with fruit, these soft Sourdough Hot Cross Buns are something I look forward to every year!
-A recipe for a true British Easter Classic – Hot Cross Bun!
-Our naturally leaved Easter buns are spiced with cinnamon, allspice, nutmeg and just a smidge of ginger!
+Fluffy, spiced and generously studded with fruit, these fluffy Sourdough Hot Cross Buns are something I look forward to every year!
+A recipe for a true British Easter Classic – traditional Hot Cross Buns, but without any commercial yeast!
+Our naturally-leaved Easter buns are spiced with cinnamon, allspice, nutmeg and just a smidge of ginger!
 They are further improved with a good measure of mixed peel, sultanas and orange zest!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!

 Whether or not you are spending time at home this Easter, whether or not you’re surrounded by family and friends or having some quiet time alone, there’s no excuse – you have to make some Hot Cross Buns!
-With Sourdough peaking in popularity over the last few years, we suggest you try making your buns using a sourdough starter this year.
-Spiced and fruity, just like regular Easter buns, sourdough is a great addition, extending the sweet & fruity flavours with a bit of sour tang.
+With Sourdough peaking in popularity over the last few years, we suggest you try making your buns using an active sourdough starter this year.
+Spiced and fruity, just like regular Easter buns, sourdough is a great addition, extending the sweet & fruity flavours with a bit of sour tang in the spiced dough.

 Here is a list of equipment that you will ideally need to make the sourdough hot cross buns: